sulufiti/Liberac/README.md

 ## Something broke!
 I'm stuck!

-If you've just generally lost or need help setting up Node, Docker or the repo, you can email [marcus](mailto:marcuscrane@liberac.co.nz) or [message him on Slack](https://liberac.slack.com/messages/@marcus)
+If you've just generally lost or need help setting up Node, Docker or the repo, you can email [Marcus](mailto:marcus.crane@liberac.co.nz) or [message him on Slack](https://liberac.slack.com/messages/@marcus)

 If it's an actual error that you're wanting to report, Node should spit out a file called npm-debug.log into the liberac folder upon any issues, as well as outputting those errors to the terminal.

-If you're unable to figure out what the error means, feel free to log it as an [issue](https://github.com/adiraj/liberac#issues) or send it to the #liberac-team channel on Slack since presumably someone else might have the error sooner or later as well.
+If you're unable to figure out what the error means, send the `npm-debug.log` file as an attachment to [Marcus](marcus@thingsima.de) via email or if you know how, log it as an [issue](https://github.com/adiraj/liberac#issues) on Github.